bhagat9198/pullMeProperly/README.md

 # pullMeProperly

-I will accept your pull request if you add more fuctions to the exisiting C program,
+I will accept your pull request if you add more functions to the exisiting C program,
   Java program or
   Python program